dcos/dcos-ui/CONTRIBUTING.md

 ### New translation files

-When adding a new translation file store in `src/js/translations` directory and give it a name based in the language code e.g `en-us` (United States) `en-ie` (Ireland).
+When adding a new translation file store in `src/js/translations` directory and give it a name based on the language code e.g `en-us` (United States) `en-ie` (Ireland).